UB-ES-19/B4-Chainedout/README.md

 <summary>Show Sprint</summary>

 ### Time: 46h
-Start Project: 8h
+Start Project: 4h

 Learning:
-- From scratch: 6h
+- From scratch: 3h
-- Remember: 10h
+- Remember: 5h

 Register:
+- Frontend: 4h
+- Backend: 10h

+Log in:
+- Frontend: 4h
+- Backend: 4h

+Log out:
+- Frontend: 2h
+- Backend: 2h

+Lading page:
 - Frontend: 10h
-- Backend: 12h
+- Backend: 2h

 ### User Story I: Register
-- As a guest user, I want to registerso so that I can browse and find a job from the website list.
+- As a guest user, I want to register so that I can browse and find a job from the website list.
 - As a guest user, I want to register so that I can offer a job and list it on the website list.
 - As a guest user, I want to register so that I can meet people.
 - As a guest user, I want to register so that I can find a course or formation.
 - As a guest user, I want to register so that I can take a look at user's profiles.

-### STUFF
+### Issues
 FrontEnd:
 - Home Page: Header, Register button, Footer.
 - Register Page: Form (back to Home Page).